Brunchcode/Investigate-a-dataset--No_show_appointment/README.md

 Variables such as Gender, Age, Scholarship, Hypertension, Diabetes, Alcoholism, and Handcap are the independent variables and No-show is the dependent variable.

+From the analysis:

-From the analysis, Females appear to either need to see a doctor more frequently or take better care of their health overall.
-As we can see from Gender noshow/show plot out of the 88207 patients who showed up, about 57245 of them are women and 30962 are men.
+1. Females appear to either need to see a doctor more frequently or take better care of their health overall

-further analysis of our findings using proportions as shown in the plot above the Proportional representation of the Gender show / no show Plot shows that even though the number of females that showed up are higher than the males their proportions are almost the same
+- Out of 71839 appointments made by females, 14594 were missed with the ratio of 20%.
+- Out of 38685 appointments made by males, 7725 were missed with the ratio of 20%.

-- Proportion of female patients that showed up for their appointment: 0.79
+- 79.6% Proportion of female patients showed up for their appointment
-- Proportion of male patients that showed up for their appointment: 0.80
+- 80.0% Proportion of male patients showed up for their appointment

+2. The location of the hospitals affects the no show and show rating for appointments

+- JARDIM CAMBURI has about 7717 appointments but 19% of patients did not show up for appointments
-- Proportion of female patients that did not show up for their appointment: 0.20
+- MARIA ORTIZ has about 5805 appointments but 14.3% of patients did not show up for appointments
-- Proportion of male patients that did not show up for their appointment: 0.20
+- RESISTÊNCIA has about 4431 appointments but 10.9% of patients did not show up for appointments
+- PARQUE INDUSTRIAL had the lowest appointment made which was 1 but the patient showed up for their appointment

+3. We can infer from our analysis of the medical conditions that:

+- Patients with diabetes or hypertension have a lower appointment no-show percentage than those without the illness.
+- Alcoholism has little impact on the show rate.

+*Gender, Neighborhood, and medical conditions like hypertension are some of the top variables that would assist us in determining if the patient who has scheduled an appointment would show up or not.*

 ### Limitations on the project
 - The Handcap variable that is supposed to be boolean, happen to have multiple input values (0 to 4) and the SMS_received variables that is suppose to have a multiple input has a boolean data.
 An explanation on this discripancies could help us to have a good insight into the data.